 Coffee Plant Care

-From April to the end of August or in growing season the plant need to be fertilized regularly every month.
-Use fertilizer that you use for citrus.
+From April to the end of August or in growing season the plant needs to be fertilized regularly every month.
+Use a fertilizer that you use for citrus.

 Learn how to grow citrus.

 If you are creating a micro-climate or growing coffee indoors, it requires certain humidity level to thrive.
 You can maintain this by placing it on a pebble tray, misting or using a humidifier.

 When your plant reaches up to the height of 2 feet (24″) cut back its growing tip to encourage lateral branching.
 Harsh pruning can be done to coffee plant, as it doesn’t mind heavy pruning.
 You don’t need any assistance for this, just pinch and prune off your plant’s new growth to restrict its height.